Demi Moore, Timothee Chalamet and Conclave cast win at Screen Actors Guild

 Moore, 62, picked up the leading actress award for body horror The Substance and Chalamet, 29, secured the leading actor prize for Bob Dylan biopic A Complete Unknown at the 31st annual awards ceremony held at the Shrine Auditorium Expo Hall in Los Angeles.

-During her acceptance speech Moore, who plays a TV fitness instructor that turns to a miracle drug after being fired from her job, reflected on her membership of the acting organisation from the age of 15 saying it “changed my life because it gave me meaning”.
+During her acceptance speech Moore, who plays a TV fitness instructor who turns to a miracle drug after being sacked from her job, reflected on her membership of the acting organisation from the age of 15, saying it “changed my life because it gave me meaning”.

 She added: “It gave me purpose.
 It gave direction.
 I was a kid on my own who had no blueprint for life.
 I knew nothing about acting, but I watched and I listened and I learned from all of you.

-The outstanding performance by a cast in a motion picture went to Conclave, fronted by British actor Ralph Fiennes – who plays a cardinal overseeing the election of a new pope and beset by scheming fellow men of god, including Sergio Castellitto and John Lithgow’s characters.
+The outstanding performance by a cast in a motion picture went to Conclave, fronted by British actor Ralph Fiennes – who plays a cardinal overseeing the election of a new pope who is beset by scheming fellow men of god, including Sergio Castellitto and John Lithgow’s characters.

 On stage, accepting the award with the cast, Fiennes hailed Berger and producer Tessa Ross after saying: “I’ve not been elected to speak.
 I’ve been designated to speak on behalf of our conclave, our ensemble.”

-Dune and Wonka actor Chalamet said that the “truth is I’m really in pursuit of greatness”, and he did not want to “downplay the effort that went into this role and how much this means to me”, which he spent five years crafting to portray a young Dylan.
+Dune and Wonka actor Chalamet said that the “truth is I’m really in pursuit of greatness”, and he did not want to “downplay the effort that went into this role and how much this means to me”, after he spent five years working to portray a young Dylan.

 The supporting categories went to favourites Kieran Culkin for A Real Pain – about mismatched cousins who tour Poland in honour of their grandmother – and Zoe Saldana for playing a lawyer who helps a Mexican drug boss change gender in Netflix’s Emilia Perez.